Tanjot-Singh-cyber/gigcash-web-security/labs/README.md

 4. Why a specific technique works

 Real application findings are **never** documented here.
-See `/writeups` for independent, real-world work.
+See `/findings` for independent, real-world work.

+> Note: These are study/revision notes compiled during Phase 1 learning.
+> Original findings and analysis begin in /findings from Phase 2 onwards.